infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dfp.md

 # Managing Policy Based DFP service using the BloxOne Terraform Provider

-This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage Security Policies and various Threat Defense objects associated with it.
+This guide provides step-by-step instructions for using the BloxOne Terraform Provider to manage the DFP Service , Security Policies and various Threat Defense objects associated with it.

 ## Configuring the Provider